easwari21/PCA-EXP-5-MATRIX-MULTIPLICATION-USING-CUDA-AY-23-24/README.md

 <img width="1048" height="671" alt="image" src="https://github.com/user-attachments/assets/97720cf8-0e68-4e92-94fc-6014f8951d35" />

 ## RESULT
 Thus the program has been executed by using CUDA to mulptiply two matrices.
 It is observed that there are variations in host and device elapsed time.
-Device took  3.7440us time and host took 0.000149 seconds.
+Device took  3.7440us time.